Khizarkhattak999/ToDoApp/README.md

 1. Add Tasks: Users can add new tasks with a description.
-2. View Tasks: View the list of all tasks with their statuses.
+2. View Tasks: View the list of all tasks.
-3. Update Tasks: Modify existing tasks or mark them as completed.
+3. Update Tasks: Modify existing tasks.
 4. Delete Tasks: Remove tasks from the list.
 5. Share: Share your tasks with your Friends on Social Media.